undergrad-partner-school

 Overall, the University of North Texas offers a dynamic and comprehensive educational experience to its diverse student body.
 With its strong academic programs, supportive faculty, and vibrant campus life, UNT prepares students for successful careers while fostering personal growth and a sense of community.

-University of North Texas is a public university located in Denton, TX and set in a suburban environment.
-This school uses a semester-based calendar.
+Located in Denton, TX and set in a suburban environment, University of North Texas is a public university.
+This academic institution uses a semester-based calendar.
 It has an acceptance rate of 72%.
 The freshman retention rate at University of North Texas is 76.84% and the six-year graduation rate is 61%.

 Quick Facts